revel/revel/manual/concepts.md

 The Revel handler does nothing except hand the request to the Filter chain for processing and, upon completion, apply the result to write the response.

+By default, the Revel handler will be registered on `"/"` to receive all incoming connections.
+However, applications are free to override this behavior -- for example, they may want to use existing http.Handlers rather than re-implementing them within the Revel framework.
+See the [FAQ](faq.html) for more detail.

 ## Filters

 [Filters](filters.html) implement most request processing functionality provided by Revel.
+They have a simple interface that allows them to be nested.

-The filter chain is an array of functions, each one invoking the next, until the terminal filter stage invokes the action selected by the router.
+The "Filter Chain" is an array of functions, each one invoking the next, until the terminal filter stage invokes the action.
+For example, one of the first Filters in the chain is the `RouterFilter`, which decides which Action the request is meant for and saves that to the Controller.

+Overall, Filters and the Filter Chain are the equivalent of Rack.

 ## Controllers and Actions